-Alan has funded healthcare for 76 patients in 12 countries.
+Alan has funded healthcare for 111 patients in 14 countries.

-Loserian is a baby from Tanzania.
-She is three months old and the last born child in a family of three children.
-Her parents depend entirely on small scale farming for food.
-They sell any surplus food for additional income.
-Loserian has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
-As a result of her condition, Loserian has been experiencing an increasing head circumference, fevers, and vomiting.
-Without treatment, Loserian will experience severe physical and developmental delays.
-Our medical partner, African Mission Healthcare Foundation, is requesting $802 to cover the cost of surgery for Loserian that will treat her hydrocephalus.
-The procedure is scheduled to take place on June 29 and will drain the excess fluid from Loserian's brain.
-This will reduce intracranial pressure and greatly improve her quality of life.
-With proper treatment, Loserian will hopefully develop into a strong, healthy young girl.
-Loserian’s mother shared, "Our baby’s health worsens with each day that goes by, she is in pain and cannot feed comfortably because of her head condition.
-Please help us.
-We cannot afford the cost because it’s too high for us, please help our baby."
+Chaica is a 13-month-old baby girl from Haiti.
+She is the youngest child in the family and loves to smile.
+Chaica has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
+As a result of her condition, Chaica has been experiencing Increasing head circumference.
+Without treatment, Chaica will experience severe physical and developmental delays.
+Our medical partner, Project Medishare, is requesting $897 to cover the cost of surgery for Chaica at Hospital Bernard Mevs that will treat her hydrocephalus.
+This is the only site in the country where this care is currently available and the procedure is scheduled to take place on January 26th.
+This critical treatment will drain the excess fluid from Chaica's brain to reduce intracranial pressure and greatly improve her quality of life.
+With proper treatment, Chaica will hopefully develop into a strong, healthy young girl.
+Her family is looking forward to Chaica being able to grow up healthy and they hope this care will help their daughter.